 The company is a broad term, having varied structures, restrictions, rules and liabilities.
-It can be public limited, private limited, nidhi company, one person company etc. Among all, one person company is the most unheard of.
+It can be public limited company, private limited company, nidhi company, one person company etc. Among all, one person company is the most unheard of.
 Comparatively, it is a newer concept in India, but more common in other countries.

 It requires minimum two members or shareholders to incorporate.
 The restriction on a maximum number of shareholders is 200.
 The shareholders can be persons or companies, including foreign companies.
 They are further categorised as Private Limited Company – Limited by Shares and Private Limited Company – Limited by guarantee.